-Strategic Objectives Links 1.
-Keeping you safe in our hospital (Please delete the objectives that are not 2.
-Improving your experience of care relevant to the report) 3.
-Ensuring you get the most effective treatment 4.
-Giving you access to timely care 5.
-Working with partners in MK to improve everyone's health and care 6.
-Increasing access to clinical research and trials 7.
-Spending money well on the care you receive 8.
-Employ the best people to care for you 9.
-Expanding and improving your environment 10.
+- 1. Keeping you safe in our hospital - 2.
+Improving your experience of care - 3.
+Ensuring you get the most effective treatment - 4.
+Giving you access to timely care - 5.
+Working with partners in MK to improve everyone's health and care - 6.
+Increasing access to clinical research and trials - 7.
+Spending money well on the care you receive - 8.
+Employ the best people to care for you - 9.
+Expanding and improving your environment - 10.
 Innovating and investing in the future of your hospital a.
 Matters approved by the Committee